Hi There, I'm Kayla

 Yoga and meditation completely changed my mindset and the relationship I had with my body.
 This was the single most important factor in my recovery (though I also made diet, lifestyle, and other changes which you can read more about on my blog).
 Learning to show kindness to my illness and my body allowed me to work with myself, rather than against myself.
 This major shift allowed me to make the right decisions to move forward with my life and my health.
 I no longer see illness as something that needs to be fought- but rather as something that can be learned from and lived well with.

 I was sick for almost 10 years.
-I tried pretty much everything to get better, and eventually found my way to health through mindful movement.
+I tried pretty much everything to get better (yes, even a juice cleanse), and eventually found my way to health through mindful movement.
 The more I've been able to explore the world, the more I've realized how important it is to help others living with chronic illness.
-I believe if you have your health it opens up so many opportunities- you don’t need much else.
+I believe if you have your health it opens up so many opportunities to live the life you want.